 Digital thesis submission

-Having your thesis in the University of Melbourne ePrints Repository (UMER) is an excellent opportunity to make your research available to the world to inspire and inform others and for your research to be readily available and accessible to the academic and wider community.
+Having your thesis in the University of Melbourne Institutional Repository (Minerva Access, formerly UMER) is an excellent opportunity to make your research available to the world to inspire and inform others and for your research to be readily available and accessible to the academic and wider community.

 Communication and sharing of information is occurring increasingly by electronic digital means rather than paper-based media.

-All candidates completing a Research Higher Degree who enrolled in the course from 1st January 2007 must now submit an electronic copy of their thesis to UMER as a requirement for completion mandated by the University's Examination of Graduate Research Students Policy (MPF1207).
+All candidates who enrolled in their graduate research course from 1 January 2007 must submit an electronic copy of their thesis to Minerva Access.
 When depositing their thesis, candidates will be able to choose between making the full text available on open access or only making a citation and metadata for the thesis available.
 To find out more, please follow the links below.

-The important issues that must be considered when submitting your thesis to the UMER include:
+The important issues that must be considered when submitting your thesis to the Minerva Access include:

 - Does your thesis include confidential material or copyright belonging to others*?